adamkrupa96/geolocations-platform/README.md

 Application will be started at port 8080.

 ## Testing
-To run unit tests, go the command line:
+To run unit tests, go to the command line:
 ```bash
 cd backend
 gradle clean test --info